rangasgithublogin/trademesandbox/README.md

 **Caveats...Caveats...Caveats**

 Note:
-- When you run the web api tests independently, you'll see the browser driver session being created.
+- When you run the web api tests independently, you'll see the browser driver session being created; but it doesn't bother the test
-- I haven't implemented it here though it can be handled by introducing extra handles just as plain text in the feature file or scenario headings or an annotation
+- I haven't handled instantiating browser driver session based on test types though it can be handled by introducing extra handles just as plain text in the feature file or scenario headings or an annotation
 - OR simple keep separate projects